masksshow/Thinkpad-E14-15-AMD-Gen-2-FIX/README.md

 Link: [ubuntu-mainline-kernel.sh](https://github.com/pimlie/ubuntu-mainline-kernel.sh)

+---
 ### Script instruction:

 1. Download script
 2. Make it executable
-3. If in your system bash: Replace `#!/bin/sh` with `#!/bin/bash`
-5. Run
-`
-sudo ./thinkpad-e15-gen2-firmware-fix.sh --grub-setup-dsdt

-###If this dosent run well and create a grub config do the steps given below (tried in Ubuntu 20.04.2)

-1) After downloading the script, you need to run 'sed -i -e 's/\r$//' ./thinkpad-e15-gen2-firmware-fix.sh' to strip out ^M in the file #thanks to @sysintelligent from lenovo forums for this .

-2) You need to run the following commands to install acpidump

-sudo apt-get update
-sudo apt-get install acpidump
-`
+3. Run `sudo ./thinkpad-e15-gen2-firmware-fix.sh --grub-setup-dsdt`
 4. Reboot
 ---
+### Note:
+#### If in your system bash:
+Replace `#!/bin/sh` with `#!/bin/bash` in script

+#### If this dosent run well and create a grub config do the steps given below (tried in Ubuntu 20.04.2):

+1) After downloading the script, you need to run 'sed -i -e 's/\r$//' ./thinkpad-e15-gen2-firmware-fix.sh' to strip out ^M in the file

+2) You need to run the following commands to install acpidump

+`sudo apt-get update`

+`sudo apt-get install acpidump`

+thanks to @sysintelligent from lenovo forums for this .

-*Note: If you are running this on Arch make sure you have acpica installed and change the line "update-grub" to "grub-mkconfig -o /boot/grub/grub.cfg"
+#### If you are running this on Arch
+make sure you have acpica installed and change the line `update-grub` to `grub-mkconfig -o /boot/grub/grub.cfg`

 ---
+### Forums
  [forums.lenovo.com thread](https://forums.lenovo.com/t5/Other-Linux-Discussions/Linux-Fn-keys-not-working-Thinkpad-E14-AMD-Gen-2/m-p/5027791?page=8)

 ---